73 Year Old Alaskan Scores a 73 inch Giant – A Record Breaking Alaskan Bull Moose

 Being blessed with modern technology, Bob called his wife to share the good news of success and also calm her nerves to let her know he was doing well.
 A call was then made to the transporter to let him know a meat pickup might be in order.
 It turns out that another Brooks Range storm was headed their way.
 He suggested they all pack up and get out quickly before they were weathered in.
 So began the long trip home.

-Besides the record books, media press, and all the noise surrounding this bull, Bob is truly just happy to have taken a moose and is thrilled to still be out there hunting.
+Besides the record books, media press, and all the noise surrounding this bull, Bob is truly just happy to have taken a moose, let alone a record breaking Alaskan bull moose, and is thrilled to still be out there hunting.
 For many of us in Alaska, hunting is a huge part of our lives.
 We spend time afield with friends and family, relishing in the victories on a day to day basis, sharing successes and failures together and most of us wouldn’t trade these times in the great Alaskan outdoors for anything.
 Bob Condon is no different.
 A ‘good ‘ol boy’ from back east, still out there getting it done, sharing and making memories.
 It’s as simple as that.